 - to be cared for by staff with the right skills to do their jobs properly

 - the hospital to routinely check the quality of its services.

-If you feel that these standards are not being met, you should complain to the hospital staff in the first instance.
+If you feel that these standards are not being met and you have suspicions that your elderly parent is not receiving the appropriate care in hospital you should complain to the hospital staff in the first instance.
 If the problem is not resolved to your satisfaction, or it is a serious complaint, make an official complaint to the hospital.
 All hospitals have an official complaints procedure.

 Our blog has some more tips on helping hospital staff help your relative why I accompany my mother to the doctor.
 And if you have an experience you would like to share, or you would like to see what others are talking about, join the conversation in Age Space Forum.